 #1 John Isner:

-Isner also holds many serving records thanks to his historic 11-hour epic with Nicholas Mahut at Wimbledon in 2010, when he hit 113 aces and held serve a whopping 84 consecutive times.
+Isner also holds many serving records thanks to his historic 11-hour epic with Nicholas Mahut at Wimbledon in 2010.
+He hit 113 aces and held serve a whopping 84 consecutive times.

 John Isner possesses the best all around serve in the game’s history.
 Karlovic may have a marginally better first serve than the 6’9″ Isner, but the true difference here is the second serve.